 - Synthesis of the Six Thematic Surveys on Strengthening University Stakeholder Relations in Africa

-Another important output of the SHESRA Project is the Validation Report of the Project Evaluation held in Addis Ababa in April 2013 to review each component of the project to determine if their stated objectives have been met, according to the project’s LFA and work plan, which state the ultimate and intermediate outcomes, as well as outputs, for each component.
+Another important output of the SHESRA Project was the Validation Report of the Project Evaluation held in Addis Ababa in April 2013 to review each component of the project to determine if their stated objectives have been met, according to the project’s LFA and work plan, which state the ultimate and intermediate outcomes, as well as outputs, for each component.

 Three workshops reports were produced under the Project between 2011 and 2014.